 Spring is about to “spring” on us, at least down here in North Carolina.
-The days and nights are getting warmer and the heavy winter coats, sweaters, slacks and tops are less likely to be nno longer needed.
+The days and nights are getting warmer and the heavy winter coats, sweaters, slacks and tops are less likely to be needed.
 This is the time of year I start putting away my heaviest winter clothes and hesitantly bring out the cooler spring clothes.

 I do the total opposite in fall and then winter when the temperatures begin to change again in the opposite direction.
 There is always a hesitancy about doing this “changing of the guard” too early.
 One doesn’t want to have all of the previous season’s clothes put away, in case there is a cold snap or a heat wave that is out of sync with the present weather conditions.
 So a few favored clothes from the departing season are left folded up in the chest of drawers, where they can be accessed easily if needed.

 At one time I needed more than just casual blue jeans during the fall and winter months.
 Nicer looking clothes were appropriate since I was volunteering at a local chamber of commerce on a daily basis and I had a small photography business.
 I needed to wear nice clothes to be seen as a business woman and a volunteer.
-Okay, that was three years ago.
+Okay, that was 6 years ago.

 Why am I keeping so many clothes now that I have closed my business and moved to another town?
-Shamefacedly I must admit that I went through many of my clothes two years ago when I moved into my condo.
+Shamefacedly I must admit that I went through many of my clothes six years ago when I moved into my condo.
 But uncertainty about what my life would be like once I got settled in, caused me to hold on to more clothes than I donated.
 So I now definitely don’t need all of these clothes since my lifestyle has changed.

 It’s not like I bought everything at one time.
 Rather they were purchased and lasted more years than I had expected.
 (Probably because I had enough clothes to rotate through them.)
 I really don’t need so many clothes now that I am retired.
 So why do I still have plastic bins full of clothes from different seasons?